๐Ÿฅš JS1

 ๐Ÿงฐ Implementing the functionality

-On line 4, the function is being passed a single argument "08:00".
-But our function ignores it - it doesn’t declare any parameters.
+On line 3, the function is being passed a single argument "08:00".
+But our function ignores it: it doesn’t declare any parameters.
 We can parameterise the function and label the input as time:

 function formatAs12HourClock(time) {}

 According to our assertion, when we call our function with an input of "08:00" we need to create an output of "08:00 am".
-We can add "am" to the time to get the target output.
+If we add "am" to the time, we’ll get the target output.
 We can update our function with a template literal, set the return value and then re-run our code including our assertion to check the function is returning the correct value.

 ๐Ÿ““ We can and should continually check our assertions to see if our functionโ€™s current output meets our target output.